matt-dray/monetize/README.md

 ```
 📅 You have 30 days left of your FREE TRIAL!
 🏅 Your MEMBER LEVEL is 1!
 Try watch_ad()!
-Error: 😭 You'll need more MEGACOINS to re-use this function!
+Error: 😭 You'll need more MEGA COINS to re-use this function!
 Try watch_ad()!
 ```

 Watch a `"short'` ad for 1 MEGA COIN or a `"long"` ad for 3 MEGA COINS.